 76. What are nightmares?

-Distressing dreams where the patient is oriented and can vividly describe their dream contents.
-They are more common in patients with depression and PTSD.
+Distressing dreams where the sufferer is oriented and can vividly describe their dream contents; they are more common in patients with depression and PTSD

 77. What is REM sleep behavior disorder?

 It is a violent, short-duration complex behavior that occurs at night.
 The subject remembers the dream that may be unpleasant.

 78. What is the prevalence of REM sleep behavior disorder?

 It occurs mostly in men >50 years old.

 79. What is the treatment for REM sleep behavior disorder?